-Dr. Gill’s recent research focuses on judges and judicial institutions in the United States and Australia.
+Dr. Gill’s recent research focuses on gender, politics, and courts.
+Her work on judges and judicial institutions focuses on courts in the United States and Australia.
 She is the recipient of a multi-year National Science Foundation grant to study gender and race bias in performance evaluations of state judges.
 She is working on collaborative research involving judicial decision making in and behavior on the U.S. Courts of Appeals and the U.S. Supreme Court.
 Dr. Gill’s research interests also include state law, state judicial selection and comparative judicial institutions and behavior.
-In addition to this, she is heavily involved in issues of gender and intersectional equity on campus.
+In addition to this, she is heavily involved in issues of gender and intersectional equity in academia.
 She is currently working to combat harassment and work toward a more diverse, inclusive academic environment.